 Surveillance Investigator Summary

 The best option is to hire a qualified private investigator who is a surveillance specialist.
-Washington State Investigators is licensed and fully insured to provide surveillance to gather evidence via audio and video equipment.
-A private investigator is the most effective way to observe someone or something.
-Private investigators, who are skilled surveillance specialists are well-versed in current laws and often work on civil, criminal and police investigations, so you don’t have to worry about legal impediments when you entrust your surveillance needs to our investigators.
+Washington State Investigators is licensed and fully insured to provide surveillance to gather evidence.
+A private surveillance investigator is the most effective way to observe someone or something.
+Private investigators, who are skilled surveillance specialists are well-versed in current laws and often work on civil and criminal investigations, so you don’t have to worry about legal impediments when you entrust your surveillance needs to trained investigators.

 If you suspect a spouse is cheating, an employee is dishonest, or need proof of harassment, it can be difficult to concentrate on everyday tasks at home or at work.
-Our investigators are here to help.
+Our surveillance investigators are here to help.
 If you would like to have a confidential conversation regarding surveillance and how it may benefit you case, please call us at your convenience.